 Exercise Instructional Laboratory

-The Exercise Instructional Laboratory at the University of Memphis is exclusively dedicated as a teaching facility for laboratory-specific courses and activities across school disciplines.
+The Exercise Instructional Laboratory is exclusively dedicated as a teaching facility for laboratory-specific courses and activities across disciplines.
 Students learn and practice a variety of lab-based skills.
 The Laboratory lays the foundation of exercise assessment for future fitness and healthcare professionals by keeping up to date with new technologies and changes within the field regarding testing and measurement.

 The following are examples of specific measures taught in the laboratory as a component of our curriculum: